 No Spend Week-

-A no spend week requires you to change up your everyday routine.
-No eating out at work, or stopping for a quick bite to eat on the way home after a long day.
+A no spend week requires you to change up your everyday routine, not eating out at work, or stopping for a quick bite to eat on the way home after a long day.

 Things start to get a little more challenging with a no spend week!

-What I love about a no-spend month, is that it shows you what you really need in life.
-So many times we get caught up in thinking we have to go out for drinks or buy the latest video game.
+What I love about a 30 day no spend challenge, is that it shows you what you really need in life.
+Many times we get caught up thinking we have to go out for drinks or buy the latest video game.

-Having a no spend month really shows you that you can not only survive, but really thrive, on less stuff!
-We are big fans of having less “stuff” and we know you will be too once you try it!
+Having a no spend month shows you that you can not only survive but thrive, on less stuff!
+We are big fans of having less “stuff,” and we know you will be too once you try it!

-No spending for a year doesn’t have to be painful, unless you make it painful.
-There are plenty of ways to have fun that are FREE!!
+No spending for a year doesn’t have to be painful unless you make it painful.
+If you are wondering what to do with no money for an entire year I want to tell you there are plenty of ways to have fun that are FREE!!

 If one of you wants to save money and the other wants to eat out every day, chances are this challenge isn’t going to benefit you.